 Make a personal style statement with a modern living room ideas twist on the maximalist trend through the use of unapologetic splashes of the latest on-trend paint colours or living room wallpaper ideas.

 'Select the colour of the largest area then choose three shades that work well with it and layer clashing prints and patterns' advises Melanie Archer, Colour Designer, John Lewis & Partners.
 'Building from the base up will give the area a sense of cohesive colour purpose.

 13. Paint every surface in one colour

-Break from tradition of having to paint woodwork in white.
+Break from the tradition of painting woodwork white.
 To make your living room feel modern and moving with the times adopt the practise of painting all surfaces in the same tone.
 From walls to skirting boards, fire surrounds and window shutters – choose one colour to paint it all.
 Colour drenching creates a seamless backdrop, where the eye is not thrown by a bright white skirting board that jars with the cohesion of the room.

 14. Curate a modern collection

 Let neutral walls be the gallery-style backdrop to a curated display of artwork when looking at how to design a living room.
-Statement furniture pieces and captivating lighting designs.
+Statement furniture pieces and captivating lighting designs are other key wins.
 Invest in the designer pieces that will be timeless additions to enhance your personal space.